 How Much Does a Cost Bond Cost?

-Cost Bonds are normally very small (under $500) but the amount will depend on the state that you are in.
+The amount of a Cost Bond is normally very small (under $500).
+Your bond amount will depend on the state that you are in.

 How to get a Cost Bond